smartcontractkit/functions-google-bigquery/README.md

 URLs which host secrets must be available every time a request is executed by DON nodes.
 For optimal security, it is recommended to expire the URLs when the off-chain secrets are no longer in use.

-# Automation Integration

-Chainlink Functions can be used with Chainlink Automation in order to automatically trigger a Functions request.

-1. Create & fund a new Functions billing subscription by running:<br>`npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here`<br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.<br><br>
-2. Deploy the `AutomationFunctionsConsumer` client contract by running:<br>`npx hardhat functions-deploy-auto-client --network network_name_here --subid subscription_id_number_here --interval time_between_requests_here --verify true`<br>**Note**: Make sure `ETHERSCAN_API_KEY` or `POLYGONSCAN_API_KEY` environment variables are set.
-API keys for these services are freely available to anyone who creates an EtherScan or PolygonScan account.<br><br>
-3. Register the contract for upkeep via the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/)
-   - Be sure to set the `Gas limit` for the `performUpkeep` function to a high enough value.
-The recommended value is 1,000,000.
-   - Find further documentation for working with Chainlink Automation here: [https://docs.chain.link/chainlink-automation/introduction](https://docs.chain.link/chainlink-automation/introduction)

-Once the contract is registered for upkeep, check the latest response or error with the commands `npx hardhat functions-read --network network_name_here --contract contract_address_here`.

-For debugging, use the command `npx hardhat functions-check-upkeep --network network_name_here --contract contract_address_here` to see if Automation needs to call `performUpkeep`.
-To manually trigger a request, use the command `npx hardhat functions-perform-upkeep --network network_name_here --contract contract_address_here`.